jake-young-dev/kelp/README.md

 - [mcr](https://github.com/jake-young-dev/mcr)
 - [term](https://golang.org/x/term)

+# security
+- RCon is an inherently insecure protocol that sends passwords in plaintext.
+I recommend using a VPN or keeping the connection local when possible.

 # notes
 - RCon isn't the most secure protocol and can be abused, ensure you use a VERY strong password and if possible do not expose the RCon port to the open internet.
 When possible use a VPN or local connection.
 - RCon runs commands directly on your Minecraft server, only run commands that you know the expected outcome to prevent altering your server accidentally.